MikkySnow/TFHE-examples/README.md

 # THFE Code Samples

-Samples of usage THFE – library for Fully Homomorphic Encryption
+Samples how to use THFE – library for Fully Homomorphic Encryption